 I wanted to try something different to shake up my workout routine, so I decided to try out the at-home Tracy Anderson method online.
 This will be my official review after trying the program for 4 weeks!
-As you will read, I love this program and I’m going to stick with it.
-The positives far outweigh the negatives for me.
+As you will read, I have been enjoying some of the benefits of this program so far.
+I will see whether or not I will stick with it.
 I am feeling toned, strong and energized so far.

 What is the Tracy Anderson method?